Otavio172/Minix-Opertaing-System/README.md

 # Minix-Opertaing-System-Installation
-This repository contains a documentation of Minix OS installation and its history, and a description about virtualiation.
+This documentation describes the installation process of Minix OS which is a UNIX-like operating system designed for educational purposes, and has a microkernel architecture.
+It contains information about the filesystems it can work on and the ones it can't.
+Despite its small size, Minix remains a valuable tool for learning OS principles, file handling, and virtualization techniques.
+The documentation also contains a description about virtualization.
+It talks about what virtualization is, what it is used for and how it works.